Paul Holdengräber

 Paul Holdengräber is an American interviewer, curator, and writer.
 He was director of the New York Public Library's public programming and organized literary conversations for the NYPL's public program series, LIVE from the NYPL, which he founded.

-Since February 2012, he has hosted The Paul Holdengräber Show on the Intelligent Channel on YouTube.
+From February 2012 to July 2013, he hosted The Paul Holdengräber Show on YouTube's “Intelligent Channel”.
 In 2019, he was the founding executive director of The Onassis Foundation, a center of dialogue in Los Angeles.

 Early life

 Holdengräber was born in Houston, Texas.
 His parents were Austrian Jews with roots in Romania and Poland, who fled Austria to Haiti during World War II.
-Kurt had been expelled during his second year of medical school, because he was Jewish.
+His father, Kurt, had been expelled during his second year of medical school, due to being Jewish.
 In Haiti, amid a Jewish community of 107 families, Kurt grew vegetables and worked as a farmer; it was in that country that he met and married Holdengräber's mother.
 The family moved from Haiti to Mexico City, where Paul's older sister was born.
 The family then moved from Mexico to Houston, and eventually settled in Brussels, Belgium.
 Holdengräber spent much of his youth hitchhiking around Europe.

 Holdengräber studied philosophy at the Sorbonne.
 He received a bachelor's degree from the Université Catholique de Louvain, in Belgium.
 In 1995, Holdengräber received a Ph.D. in comparative literature from Princeton University.
 From 1995 to 1996, he did a post-doctoral fellowship at the Getty Research Institute.

 Career

 Los Angeles County Museum of Art

-Holdengräber was the founder and director of the Institute for Arts and Culture at the Los Angeles County Museum of Art with the idea "to challenge the perception that museums are nothing more than mausoleums for Old Masters".
-Under Holdengräber's direction, the institute became an active and lively forum for debate with its ambitious lecture series in which painters, poets, performers, writers and thinkers address critical cultural issues through lively talks, discussions and performances.
+Holdengräber is the founder and director of the Institute for Arts and Culture at the Los Angeles County Museum of Art, with the idea "to challenge the perception that museums are nothing more than mausoleums for Old Masters".
+Under Holdengräber's direction, the Institute hosted debates with painters, poets, performers, writers, and thinkers addressing critical cultural issues through talks, discussions, and performances.

 New York Public Library

 In 2004, the then NYPL President Paul LeClerc hired Holdengräber to create a public program at the New York Public Library.
 Holdengräber founded LIVE from the NYPL, a conversation series with writers, musicians, filmmakers and artists.
 As the director of LIVE from the NYPL, Holdengräber interviewed hundreds of public personalities, including Patti Smith, Zadie Smith, Anish Kapoor, and Jay Z.

 He sees the New York Public Library as a storehouse of knowledge.
-One of his memorable series of conversations was with the German filmmaker, Werner Herzog.
+One of his most memorable conversations was with the German filmmaker, Werner Herzog.

-He has worked in partnership with such organizations as Rolex, The Moth, and PEN World Voices.
+He has worked in partnership with organizations such as Rolex, The Moth, and PEN World Voices.

 The Paul Holdengräber Show

-On February 3, 2012, Holdengräber premiered an internet-television talk show called The Paul Holdengräber Show on YouTube's Intelligent Channel.
-The show has featured interviews with Colum McCann, Elizabeth Gilbert and David Chang.
+On February 3, 2012, Holdengräber premiered an internet-television talk show called The Paul Holdengräber Show on YouTube's “Intelligent Channel”.
+The show featured interviews with Colum McCann, Elizabeth Gilbert and David Chang.

 Teaching

-He has taught at Princeton University, Williams College, the University of Miami, and Claremont Graduate University.
+He taught at Princeton University, Williams College, the University of Miami, and Claremont Graduate University.